 Ben is a country boy at heart.
 Raised in Kansas loving the ‘amber waves of grain’, Ben came to Kentucky and stayed because of his wonderful wife Sarah whose family has been in Kentucky since 1790.
 Ben and Sarah have four children, (Karis, Frank, Daniel, and Benjamin) a handful of chickens, a big garden, and a chocolate labrador retriever.
 Ben serves Immanuel as Executive Pastor and oversees Immanuel’s ministry structures, organization, staff, and the execution of Immanuel’s vision.

 Mike and Patti Withers have been a profound influence at Immanuel.
 They have both exercised their gifts for ministry in many different ways and are widely trusted and looked to as ‘parents’ by many younger couples.
 The Withers are proud Texans and Patti totes a “don’t mess with Texas” coffee mug around the offices.
-Patti has filled many roles at Immanuel and is currently serving as our Women’s Ministry Director and Hospitality Coordinator where she oversees discipleship structures for women, equipping future women leaders.
+Patti has filled many roles at Immanuel and is currently serving as our Women’s Ministry Director, where she oversees discipleship structures for women and equipping future women leaders.

 Doug was raised in Louisville and remembers when horses trotted down the bridle paths that used to trace their ways down Southern and Eastern Parkways.
 Doug is married to Joy and together they minister to many at Immanuel in countless unseen ways.
 Doug works at an architectural firm in the Louisville metro area and has also pastored churches in rural Shelbyville, KY as well as Louisville.
 Doug loves to garden and can readily tell you at any time of the year what the last frost date will be.
 Regardless of what that date is, in accordance with Louisville tradition he will only plant his garden on the first Saturday in May, which is Derby Day.